HewlettPackard/OpenShift-on-SimpliVity/README.md

 **Prerequisites:**

-1. you have cluster admin credentials.
+1. You have cluster admin credentials.
 You would typically be using the `kubeconfig` file created during the deployment of the control plane.
-This kubeconfig file is located in your installation directory (see the variable `group_vars/all/vars.yml:install_dir:`)
+This kubeconfig file is located in your installation directory (see the variable `group_vars/all/vars.yml:install_dir`)
 2. You have configured an identity provider
 3. You have created a group called `ocpadmins` and this group is populated with the people which should be cluster administrators

 In the remaining of this paragraph, we will continue to use our sample Active Directory integration which means that we have a group called `ocpadmins`.

-If your `install_dir`is pointing to the .ocp folder under your home directory, then you should export KUBECONFIG like this:
+If your `install_dir` is pointing to the .ocp folder under your home directory, then you should export KUBECONFIG like this:

 ```bash
 $ export KUBECONFIG=~/.ocp/auth/kubeconfig